melodious-chat/melodious/protocol.md

 content: message contents; maximum 2048 characters

-channel: channel name to send the message to
+channel: channel name to send the message to or the channel it was received from

 author: username of the user who sent this message

+pings: usernames of people that were mentioned in the message

+id: message ID

+timestamp: ISO 8601 timestamp

+author: username of the user who sent the message

+author_id: user's ID who sent the message

 Sent by client: Posts a message in a specific channel (the "author" field does not need to be sent).